IdentityPython/JWTConnect-Python-OidcRP/doc/source/rp_handler.rst

     provider info discovery service provided by OIDC.

 Register the client with the OP
-    Again this can be done before hand or it can be done on-the-fly when needed.
+    Again this can be done beforehand or it can be done on-the-fly when needed.
     If it's done before you will have to use a registration service provided by the organization responsible for the OP.
     If it's to be done on-the-fly you will have to use the dynamic client